jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 ![Plotted Data Recorded](media/time_vs_distance.svg)

 ### Brainstorm/Reflection
 I measured the diameter of the wheel and used that to derive a function for computing the time needed.
-However, because of the various errors including manufactoring errors, I still have to fine tune the code and values, which would take a lot of time.
+However, because of the various errors including manufacturing errors, I still have to fine tune the code and values, which would take a lot of time.

 ### Issues and Fixes
-The code was not able to read a files, later found out that it is because of a ‘+’ that should not be there.
+The code was not able to read a file, later found out that it is because of a ‘+’ that should not be there.

 ### Accomplishments and Next Steps
 The robot is able to go to a specific location.